Blezz-tech/learn-haskell-valut/Курсы/Learn You a Haskell for Great Good!/Learn You a Haskell for Great Good! en.md

 findKey key = foldr (\(k,v) acc -> if key == k then Just v else acc) Nothing
 ```

-_Note:_ It's usually better to use folds for this standard list recursion pattern instead of explicitly writing the recursion because they're easier to read and identify.
-Everyone knows it's a fold when they see the foldr call, but it takes some more thinking to read explicit recursion.
+> **Note** It's usually better to use folds for this standard list recursion pattern instead of explicitly writing the recursion because they're easier to read and identify.
+Everyone knows it's a fold when they see the `foldr` call, but it takes some more thinking to read explicit recursion.

 ```haskell
 ghci> findKey "penny" phoneBook